-During the summer months of 1917, as of early July the 2nd (Reserve) Battalion of the Newfoundland Regiment and the Regimental Depot had been transferred from Ayr to notso-distant Barry.
+During the summer months of 1917, as of early July the 2nd (Reserve) Battalion of the Newfoundland Regiment and the Regimental Depot had been transferred from Ayr to not-so-distant Barry.
 Initially intended to be a permanent move, the protest from several quarters was so great that the Newfoundlanders were back in Ayr by the third week of September.

 However, both the Regimental Depot and the 2nd (Reserve) Battalion were very soon to move quarters from the Royal Burgh of Ayr in Scotland to southern England, to Hazely Down Camp, in the county of Hampshire and not far distant from the historic cathedral city of Winchester.
-It was a transfer which was to be finalized during the latter part of January, 1918.
+This transfer was finalized during the latter part of January, 1918, so hardly had Private Simms arrived in Scotland before he should have been packing his bags once more.